HellButcher/scratchbuffer-rs/README.md

 <!-- Short Introduction -->

-`ScratchBuffer<dyn Trait>` is like `Vec<Box<dyn Trait>>`, but with an optimization that avoids allocations.
-This works by using multiple larger blocks of memory and storing their pointers in a `Vec`.
-This means, the items are randomly accessible, but may not lay in continues memory.
+`ScratchBuffer<dyn Trait>` is like `Vec<Box<dyn Trait>>`, but with an optimization that avoids reallocations.
+It allows to store multiple items of the same type in a continous chunk of memory, and get a slice.
+When the ScratchBuffer is cleared, it can be re-used for multiple items of a different type.
+It doesn't re-allocate memory when not needed, even when re-used as a different type.

 ## Example